We create polymers to produce furniture or telephones from CO2

 Through NEOSPOL, Repsol has developed a new technology to synthesize a new type of polyol with CO2, replacing an expensive fossil resource (propylene oxide) with the abundant and sustainable alternative of carbon dioxide.

-This a technological challenge that experts at the Repsol Technology Center have responded to with a customized catalyst that has very specific activation properties to ensure that the maximum amount of CO2 molecules are added to the polyols.
+This a technological challenge that experts at the Repsol Technology Lab have responded to with a customized catalyst that has very specific activation properties to ensure that the maximum amount of CO2 molecules are added to the polyols.
 With this technology we have created a product that considerably reduces carbon footprints.

 Another advantage of polycarbonate polyols is that they enhance the properties of different polyurethane products such as foam, adhesives, and elastomers, adding more elasticity and adherence than conventional polyols.
 They also have specific properties that mean they can be applied in other ways in the future.